wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    resilience to certain DoS attacks in some circumstances.

-   This document updates RFC4035 by allowing validating resolvers to generate negative answers based upon NSEC/NSEC3 records (and positive answers in the presence of wildcards).
+   This document updates RFC4035 by allowing validating resolvers to generate negative answers based upon NSEC/NSEC3 records and positive answers in the presence of wildcards.

-   [ Ed note: Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings, etc.  They will be removed before publication.This document is being collaborated on in Github at: https://github.com/wkumari/draft-ietf- dnsop-nsec-aggressiveuse.
+   [ Ed note: Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings, etc.  RFC Editor, please remove before publication.
+This document is being collaborated on in Github at: https://github.com/wkumari/draft- ietf-dnsop-nsec-aggressiveuse.
 The most recent version of the document, open issues, etc should all be available here.
 The authors (gratefully) accept pull requests.]

 Status of This Memo